Colorado officials plead not guilty in Elijah McClain case - NewsBreak

 Experts in emergency medicine say prosecutions of paramedics are rare.
 However, in Illinois, two paramedics who strapped a Black man facedown on a stretcher after police requested an ambulance last month have been charged with murder.

 Police officers Randy Roedema, Nathan Woodyard and Jason Rosenblatt, and fire department paramedic Jeremy Cooper and Lt.
 Peter Cichuniec all pleaded not guilty during a hearing in the Denver suburb of Brighton.
-They did not speak during the hearing except to acknowledge that they understood their rights.
+They didn't say anything about the allegations.

 A grand jury indicted them after Democratic Gov. Jared Polis ordered Attorney General Phil Weiser to open a criminal investigation into the case.
 There had been renewed national interest in McClain's death as protesters rallied over the killing of George Floyd in 2020.
 In 2021, the city of Aurora agreed to settle a lawsuit brought by McClain’s parents for $15 million.